jeanslack/Videomass/Pages/Main_Toolbar/PresetsManager_Panel/Profiles_management.md

 - "_Description_" is a longer description.

 - "_Command Line Parameters_" allows you to enter the FFmpeg command.
-Do not enter the first input parameter, ie the FFmpeg command call and the first '-i' flag with the name of the first file imported, unless you want to concatenate or add one or more audio files to a movie or images by creating slideshows, in this case you can take a look [here](../../../tips_and_tricks.md).
-So, don't even enter the last output parameter which is given automatically.
-For conversions that involve a double pass, use the string **DOUBLE_PASS** as a separator between the first and second pass, for example:
+Do not enter the first input parameter, ie the FFmpeg command call and the first '-i' flag with the name of the first file imported, unless you want to concatenate or add others file.
+So, don't even enter at the end the last output file name which is given automatically.
+For conversions that involve a double pass, use the string **-pass 1** to first pass and **-pass 2** for second pass as separators, for example:
   ```
-  -an -vcodec libx264 -b:v 1500k -f rawvideo DOUBLE_PASS -vcodec libx264 -b:v 1500k
+  -pass 1 -an -vcodec libx264 -b:v 1500k -f rawvideo -pass 2 -vcodec libx264 -b:v 1500k
   ```
 - "_Files supported in the import_" field is optional and is useful for limiting the importation of one or more formats that you can specify or not.
 When you specify a list of formats, they must be separated by a white space.